 KN95, N95, or surgical masks provide the best coverage against the Omicron variant.

 Students and teachers will wash their hands and/or use hand sanitizer frequently including each time they enter the classroom, before and after eating, and at break times.
 If your child needs hand lotion to help combat dry skin, please send it with your child and make sure your child can use it independently and safely.

 Please be sure to notify your child’s teacher and the Seabury School office by emailing email@example.com or calling 253-952-3111 if your child will be absent from class.

-Students may not be at school in person without checking with the office if they show any signs of illness.
-Families may be asked to consult with their physician prior to bringing a child with symptoms back to school.
-Remember that children will be required to wear a mask at school – if your child has allergies and is experiencing a lot of sneezing or a runny nose that would make mask wearing difficult, parents/guardians are advised to keep their child at home until the child can comfortably wear a mask.
+Students may not be at school without checking with the office if they show any signs of illness.
+Families may be asked to consult with their physician or receive a negative COVID test result prior to bringing a child with symptoms back to school.

 Morning health check-in procedures

 You will note, as part of our SSP, staff and families are expected to do a health screening at home prior to leaving for school.
 Anyone showing symptoms of illness that could be connected to COVID is expected to stay at home and contact the school office for information about next steps.
-Families will receive a list of screening questions to help you check in with your child before school drop off.
-School staff may ask at arrival whether you have screened your child and perform a temperature check.
 If your child arrives at school and appears to be ill, you will be asked to wait until your child can be evaluated and it can be determined whether the child can attend school.